jeromerg/NGitVersion/README.md

 Remark:

-At step 1. if you are confident with git subtree, you can clone the *NGitVersion* repository as a subtree:
+At step 1. if you are confident with git subtree, you can clone the *NGitVersion* repository as a subtree.
+In the root of your own git repository, call:

 ```
-git subtree add --prefix version https://github.com/jeromerg/NGitVersion master --squash
+git subtree add --prefix src/Version https://github.com/jeromerg/NGitVersion master --squash
 ```

-It creates a folder version and pull the this git repository into it.
+It creates a folder `MyGitRep/src/Version` and pull the `NGitVersion` git repository into it.
 You can later update/upgrade the code, with the following command:

 ```
-git subtree pull version https://github.com/jeromerg/NGitVersion master --squash
+git subtree pull src/Version https://github.com/jeromerg/NGitVersion master --squash
 ```